edonitagashi/ParkEasy/README.md

 # Phase 2 – Functional Version with Firebase Integration

-In the second phase of the project, the ParkEasy application is expanded into a fully functional system by integrating Firebase Authentication and Firestore Database.
-Users can now create accounts, log in, reserve parking spots, manage their bookings, save favorites, and interact with real-time data.
-Additionally, the system introduces role-based functionality for Admins and Owners.
+In the second phase of the project, the ParkEasy application becomes a fully functional system by integrating Firebase Authentication and Firestore Database.
+Users can now register, log in, reserve parking spots, save favorites, manage bookings, and interact with real-time data.
+The system also includes dedicated functionality for Admin and Owner roles.

 **Technology:** Node.js + Expo/React Native + Firebase (Auth & Firestore)

-This version includes complete backend integration, real data operations, and improved UI/UX compared to Phase 1.
+This version adds backend integration, real data operations, and improved UI/UX compared to Phase 1.

+---

 ## Key Functionalities

-1. **Authentication** (Firebase Authentication)
+---

+## **1. Authentication (Firebase Authentication)**

-**The app implements secure authentication with two methods**:
+The app implements secure authentication with two methods:

--Email / Password Login
+- **Email / Password Login**
--Google Login (GoogleAuthProvider)
+- **Google Login (GoogleAuthProvider)**

--User inputs are validated during registration and login.
+User input is validated during registration and login.
 After successful authentication, users are redirected based on their role:

--User → Nearby screen
+- **User → Nearby screen**
--Owner → Owner Home screen
+- **Owner → Owner Home screen**
--Admin → Admin Dashboard
+- **Admin → Admin Dashboard**

--Logout functionality is also provided in the Profile screens.
+Logout functionality is also available in the Profile screens.

+---

-2.**CRUD with Firestore** (Create, Read, Update, Delete)
+## **2. CRUD with Firestore (Create, Read, Update, Delete)**

-The app uses Cloud Firestore as its main database, enabling full CRUD for dynamic data.
+Cloud Firestore is used as the main backend database, enabling full CRUD for all dynamic data in the app.

-Users
+### **Users**
+- User roles are stored in `/users/{uid}`

-Users can update their profile information
+- Users can update their profile information

--User roles are stored in /users/{uid}
--Bookings (User)
+### **Bookings (User)**
--Create booking → BookParkingScreen
+- Create booking → **BookParkingScreen**
--View bookings in real time → BookingsScreen
+- View bookings in real time → **BookingsScreen**
--Update booking → EditBookingScreen
+- Update booking → **EditBookingScreen**
--Delete booking → Firestore delete function
+- Delete booking → Firestore delete

--Favorites
--Managed through /favorites/{uid}
+### **Favorites**
+- Managed in `/favorites/{uid}`
--Users can save/remove parking spots
+- Users can save/remove favorite parkings
--Real-time updates using onSnapshot
+- Real-time updates via `onSnapshot`
--Optimistic UI for instant changes
+- Optimistic UI for instant feedback

-Parkings (Admin + Owner)
+### **Parkings (Admin + Owner)**
--Admin can view, edit, or delete parkings
+- Admin can view, edit, or delete parkings
--Owner can edit their own parking information
+- Owner can edit their own parking
--When an owner request is approved, a parking is automatically created -Owner Requests
+- When a request is approved, a new parking record is created

+### **Owner Requests**
--Users can apply to become parking owners
+- Users can apply to become parking owners
--Admin can approve or reject requests
+- Admin can approve or reject applications
--Approved requests create a new parking in Firestore
+- Approved requests automatically create a new parking in Firestore

-3.**External API**(Optional Feature)
+---

+## **3. External API (Optional Feature)**

+An external **Weather API** is integrated in the Nearby Web version, displaying real-time weather information.

+---

 ## Screenshots

 <p align="center">
   <img src="assets/Foto1.1.jpg" alt="Foto 1.1" width="200"/>
   <img src="assets/Foto1.2.jpg" alt="Foto 1.2" width="200"/>